dasundev/dasun.dev/docs/src/packages/laravel-payhere/configuration/env-keys.md

 - `GBP`
 - `AUD`

-Laravel PayHere uses a default currency of `LKR`.
+Payoora uses a default currency of `LKR`.

 ## `PAYHERE_NOTIFY_URL` (optional)

-Laravel PayHere uses a default secure notify URL.
+Payoora uses a default secure notify URL.
 You can set a new notify URL only if needed.

 ## `PAYHERE_RETURN_URL` (optional)

-Laravel PayHere uses a default secure return URL.
+Payoora uses a default secure return URL.
 You can set a new return URL only if needed.

 ## `PAYHERE_CANCEL_URL` (optional)

-Laravel PayHere uses a default cancel URL.
+Payoora uses a default cancel URL.
 You can set a new cancel URL only if needed.